 The KX II provides a port scanning feature that searches for selected targets and displays them in a slide show view, allowing you to monitor up to 32 targets at one time.
 You can connect to targets or focus on a specific target as needed.
 Scans can include standard targets, blade servers, tiered Dominion devices, and KVM switch ports.
-See Scanning Ports (on page 50).
+Configure scan settings from either the Virtual KVM Client (VKC) or Active KVM Client (AKC).
+See Configure Scan Settings in VKC and AKC (on page 88) for more information.
+See Scanning Ports (on page 55).
 Use the Scan Settings tab to customize the scan interval and default display options.